Mary Galea: Work

 Galea established the Rehabilitation Sciences Research Centre in 2004, where she acted as director.
-Her research focuses on interventions for the promotion of recovery after spinal cord injury.
+Her research focused on interventions for the promotion of recovery after spinal cord injury.
 In 2009, Galea led a series of multi-site clinical trials investigating exercise as an intervention to improve hand function and aid recovery after spinal cord injury.
 The five year 'Spinal Cord Injury & Physical Activity (SCIPA) program was funded as part of the Victorian Neurotrauma Initiative, and was designed to examine the impact of exercise in spinal cord rehabilitation.
 Seven spinal Units were established across Australia and New Zealand, implementing randomised controlled clinical trials of novel rehabilitation strategies directed at neuromuscular activation of lower limbs.

 Galea was instrumental in establishing the Royal Melbourne Hospital's Hand Hub, with funding by the Department of Health.
 The Hand Hub uses robotic devices, sensors and gaming technology to provide intensive hand and arm therapy to patients for rehabilitation following stroke or other neurological injury.